auth0/docs/articles/user-profile/normalized.md

 * **`picture`**: the URL of the [user's picture](/user-profile/user-picture).
 If unavailable, Auth0 uses the Gravatar image associated with the user's email address.
 * **`user_id`**: the user's unique identifier.
 This is unique per Connection, but the same for all apps that authenticate via that Connection.

 A user's `name`, `nickname`, and `picture` attributes are not directly editable, however you can update the fields in the `user_metadata` to update them for your front-end as desired.
-[Click here for more details for changing a user's picture](/user-profile/user-picture#change-a-user-s-picture); the `name`, 'nickname' fields can be updated in the same way.
+[Click here for more details for changing a user's picture](/user-profile/user-picture#change-a-user-s-picture); the `name`, `nickname` fields can be updated in the same way.

 Fields that are generated when the details are available: